+The buyer has completed all necessary field development work to offtake gas from the field.
 The sale of approximately 1-1.3 million cubic feet per day ("MMcf/d") of gas from the Sara and Suri leases to KGPL will commence after the exemption is granted under Rule 43 of Rules 1986 by DGPC.